 |County health department||Type 13, specialty 130||All*|

-*Note: FQHCs, RHCs, CMHCs, and county health departments have the option to be certified as PEPW QPs only, if they choose.
-Unless these providers are certified for the full PE process, they are limited to making PE determinations for pregnant women only.
+*Note: FQHCs, RHCs, CMHCs and county health departments have the option to be certified as PEPW QPs only, if they so choose.
+Unless these providers are certified for the full PE process, they are limited to making PE determinations for individuals who are pregnant (PEPW benefit plan assignment) only.

 - Guide individuals in the process for completing and submitting the Indiana Application for Health Coverage paperwork to the FSSA.